 Predicting the inelastic structural dynamic performance during a severe earthquake is challenging; however, several dynamic analysis techniques are now available and utilized frequently in quantifying seismic demands.
 In addition, experimental methods are more reliable in determining a structure's performance and validation of analytical and computational models.
 This study considered both experimental and computational methods to design a comprehensive mixed framework for evaluating the structural behavior of bent cap beams in RC box-girder bridges.
 A formal statement of the research problem, more details about the experimental and computational finite element (FE) analysis frameworks, and the organization of this report are presented in the next.
-Note: this report presents only the first part of the full study, which comprise the pre-test analysis and the first phase of the experimental program and the posttest analysis.
+Note: this report presents only the first part of the full study, which comprise the pre-test analysis and the first phase of the experimental program, and the reader is referred to the companion report for the second phase of the experimental program and the post-test analysis.
 Moreover, the reader is referred to Moustafa and Mosalam (2015) for a comprehensive summary of the full framework and key findings of this study.